Commemoration of Yom HaShoah 2018

 Speech by François Heilbronn, Vice-President of the Shoah Memorial

-Inaugural Yom Hashoah ceremony of Wednesday, April 11, 2018, Shoah Memorial
+Yom Hashoah inaugural ceremony of Wednesday, April 11, 2018, Shoah Memorial

-Ladies and Gentlemen the former deportees
+Ladies and Gentlemen, the former deportees

-Ladies and gentlemen the resistants
+Ladies and Gentlemen of the Resistance

-Ladies and Gentlemen the hidden children
+Ladies and Gentlemen, the hidden children

-Mr. Minister of the Economy and Finance
+Mr. the Minister of the Economy and Finance

-Mr. Minister of National Education
+Minister of National Education

-Mr. Prime Minister
+Mr. the Prime Minister

-Madam the Mayor of Paris
+Madam Mayor of Paris

-Madam the Director General of UNESCO
+Madam the Director-General of UNESCO

 Distinguished Ambassadors of Austria, the United States, France, Israel and Poland

-Ladies and gentlemen senators and deputies
+Ladies and Gentlemen, Senators and Deputies

-Ladies and gentlemen mayors
+Ladies and gentlemen, mayors

-Mr. the Prefect of the Paris Police
+Mr. the Prefect of Police of Paris

-Sir, the Rector of the Academy of Paris
+Sir, the Rector of the Paris Academy

-My lords the Archbishops of Marseille and Paris
+My lords, the Archbishops of Marseille and Paris

 Mr. the Chief Rabbi of France